 Weight: 4.9 oz (140g) empty, and 6.4 oz with a roll of film and battery installed

-There are several versions of the Ricoh R1 point-and-shoot that were released over the years.
-The original R1 debuted in 1994, followed by the R1s in 1995.
-There’s also an R1e version, which removes the 24mm wide option.
+There are a few different versions of the R1 released over the years, with slightly different features.
+The original R1 debuted in 1994, followed by the R1s and R1e in 1995.
+All have a 30mm 3.5 lens, but the R1e removes the 24mm wide option.
+The R1s is considered the best version because its lens has a muticoating.

-These cameras all share a similar size and form factor with the famous GR series, but the GR cameras offer significantly more manual control over exposure and a sturdier build.
+These cameras all share a similar size and form factor with the famous GR series, but the GR cameras offer manual control over exposure and a more robust build.

 My Final Thoughts